Sprague-Grundy values and complexity for LCTR: LCTR and

 \subsection{Observations regarding LCTR and \King{}}

 Let $\lambda$ be a partition, let $i,j$ be nonnegative integers such that $\lambda[i,j]$ is defined and non-empty.
-Within the game tree of either $\L(\lambda)$ or $\K(\lambda)$, a position corresponding to $\lambda[i,j]$ occurs several times \footnote{At least $\binom{i+j}{j}$ times. } but its $\G$ value need only be computed once.
+Within the game tree of either $\L(\lambda)$ or $\K(\lambda)$, a position corresponding to $\lambda[i,j]$ occurs several times \footnote{There are exactly $\binom{i+j}{j}$ many ways to make $i$ down moves and $j$ right moves to get to $\lambda[i,j]$.
+However, this partition may be equal to $\lambda[i', j']$ with $i \neq i'$ or $j\neq j'$, so the best we can say is that the partition $\lambda[i,j]$ occurs at least $\binom{i+j}{j}$ times. } but its $\G$ value need only be computed once.
 Furthermore, in either game we can capture the $\G$ values of every position by only storing the values $\G(A[i,j])$.
 To show this graphically we write the value $\G(A[i,j])$ inside the box of the \Young{} for $A$, located on coordinates $(i+1)$-th row and $(j+1)$-th column (see e.g. \cref{fig:SGvalues}).

 Since each position admits at most two moves, we simplify the notation for the minimum excluded value and also use $\mex{a}{b}$ instead of $\Mex(\{a,b\})$.
 According to \cref{eq:main_SG}, we can compute the $\G$ value of $A=\L(\lambda)$ as follows: